jt-gilkeson/fragment-utils/README.md

 	startActivity(testIntent);
 ```

-You can also set a listener for navigation (back pressed or home pressed).
+You can also set a listener in your fragment for navigation (back pressed or home pressed).

 ```java
 	@Override